Kevin McCarthy elected Republican U.S. House speaker, but at a cost | Politics

 - United States

-McCarthy's victory in the 15th ballot brought an end to the deepest congressional dysfunction in over 160 years.
-But it sharply illustrated the difficulties that he will face in leading a narrow and deeply polarized majority.
+McCarthy's victory in the 15th ballot ended the deepest congressional dysfunction in over 160 years.
+But it sharply illustrated the difficulties he will face in leading a narrow and deeply polarized majority.
 He won at last on a margin of 216-212.
 He was able to be elected with the votes of fewer than half the House members only because six in his own party withheld their votes - not backing McCarthy as leader, but also not voting for another contender.

 As he took the gavel for the first time, McCarthy represented the end of President Joe Biden's Democrats' hold on both chambers of Congress.
 "Our system is built on checks and balances.
 It's time for us to be a check and provide some balance to the president's policies," McCarthy said in his inaugural speech, which laid out a wide range of priorities from cutting spending to immigration, to fighting culture war battles.

-McCarthy secured the gavel only after agreeing to a demand by hardliners that any lawmaker be able call for his removal at any time.
+McCarthy was elected only after agreeing to a demand by hardliners that any lawmaker be able call for his removal at any time.
 That will sharply cut the power he will hold when trying to pass legislation on critical issues including funding the government, addressing the nation's looming debt ceiling and other crises that may arise.
-Republicans' weaker-than-expected performance in November's midterm elections left them with a narrow 222-212 majority, which has given outsized power to the right-wing hardliners who have opposed McCarthy's leadership.
+Republicans' weaker-than-expected performance in November's midterm elections left them with a narrow 222-212 majority, which has given outsized power to the right-wingers who opposed McCarthy's leadership.

-Several of the hardliners have questioned McCarthy's willingness to engage in such brinksmanship when negotiating with President Joe Biden, whose Democrats control the Senate.
+Several of the hardliners have questioned McCarthy's willingness to engage in such brinkmanship when negotiating with Biden, whose Democrats control the Senate.
 They have raged in the past when Senate Republicans led by Mitch McConnell agreed to compromise deals.
-The hardliners, also including Freedom Caucus Chairman Scott Perry and Chip Roy of Texas, said concessions they extracted from McCarthy will make it easier to pursue such tactics this year - or force another vote on McCarthy's leadership if he does not live up to their expectations.
+The hardliners, also including Freedom Caucus Chairman Scott Perry of Pennsylvania and Chip Roy of Texas, said concessions they extracted from McCarthy will make it easier to pursue such tactics - or force another vote on McCarthy's leadership if he does not live up to their expectations.

-"You have changes in how we're going to spend and allocate money that are going to be historic," said Representative Scott Perry, the chairman of the hard-right House Freedom Caucus.
+"You have changes in how we're going to spend and allocate money that are going to be historic," said Perry.
 "We don't want clean debt ceilings to just go through and just keep paying the bill without some counteracting effort to control spending when the Democrats control the White House and control the Senate."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)